Skip to content

 Why should plumbers invest time in building a referral program instead of relying on traditional advertising?

 Referral customers are pre-qualified, cheaper to acquire, and have higher lifetime value than customers from ads or cold calling.
 Research shows referral marketing generates 25% of new customers for service businesses.
-Since referred customers already trust you through personal recommendation, they're more likely to pay on time and use you again—making referrals a predictable, measurable channel that often costs less than advertising while delivering better results.
+Referred customers are more likely to pay on time and use you again—making referrals a predictable, measurable channel that often costs less than advertising.

 What makes a plumber referral program incentive effective without cutting into profits?

 The best incentives are simple and valuable enough to motivate action without being expensive.
-Common options include cash discounts on the next service ($30–$50), free service calls (which cost you labour time but no materials), or tiered rewards that increase with multiple referrals.
-The key is choosing an incentive your customers actually want while keeping the cost low enough that referred work remains profitable.
+Common options include cash discounts ($30–$50), free service calls, or tiered rewards that increase with multiple referrals.
+The key is keeping the cost low enough that referred work remains profitable.

 What’s the best way to track referrals in a plumber referral program?

-Transparent tracking is essential.
-When a referred customer books a job, ask them directly: 'Who referred you to us?'
+When a referred customer books a job, ask them directly: “Who referred you to us?”
 Record this in your booking system or CRM so you can credit the referrer and measure which customers are driving the most work.
-This data helps you see which incentives work best and ensures customers get their rewards promptly—building trust in your program.

-How do I make it easy for customers to actually refer their friends to my plumbing business?
+How do I make it easy for customers to actually refer their friends?

-Remove friction by giving customers multiple referral methods: a simple referral card they can hand to friends, a link they can text or email, or a quick online form on your website.
-The easier you make it, the more referrals you'll get.
-Include your incentive details on every referral method so customers know exactly what they'll earn when their mate books a job.
+Remove friction by giving customers multiple referral methods: a simple referral card, a link they can text or email, or a quick online form.
+Include your incentive details on every referral method so customers know exactly what they’ll earn when their mate books a job.